apester/neurodynex3/doc/exercises/leaky-integrate-and-fire.rst

 Exercise: minimal current
 -------------------------
 In the absence of an input current, a LIF neuron has a constant membrane voltage :code:`V_REST`.
 If an input current drives vm above the firing threshold, a spike is generated.
-Then, ``vm`` is reset to :py:`V_RESET` and the neuron ignores any input during the refractroy period.
+Then, ``vm`` is reset to :bash:`V_RESET` and the neuron ignores any input during the refractroy period.

 Question: minimal current (calculation)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~